Inter IIT Sports Meet: IITs with most overall wins

+Cancellations and Postponements

 The meets of 1965 and 1971 were cancelled due to the India-Pakistan wars, while the one in 1992 was to be held at IIT Bombay but was cancelled owing to the communal riots in Mumbai.

 The 2015 meet that was supposed to be held at IIT Madras was washed out due to unpredictable rains.
 The 2020 and 2021 meets were cancelled due to COVID.

+Unlike the above events which were cancelled / re-scheduled in entirety, the meets of 1983 and 1994, both hosted at IIT Madras, were abandoned after the meet started as scheduled.
+In both cases, heavy rains made continuation of the meet unviable and the meets were abandoned part way.